-Bariatric surgery has helped many obese individuals lose excess weight and improve their overall health and quality of life.
-It is considered an effective treatment for obesity, as well as for certain health conditions associated with obesity, such as type 2 diabetes, hypertension (high blood pressure), high cholesterol, and obstructive sleep apnea.
-Bariatric surgery can achieve great weight loss results and provide many health and social benefits to bariatric patients.
+Bariatric surgery has helped many individuals with severe obesity to lose a significant amount of excess weight and greatly improve their overall health and quality of life.
+Surgical intervention is the most effective treatment for severe obesity, leading to long-term weight loss and improvements of more than 30 health conditions associated with obesity, such as type 2 diabetes, heart disease, hypertension (high blood pressure), high cholesterol, and obstructive sleep apnea.

 Bariatric surgery can result in substantial and sustainable weight loss results.
 The rate of weight loss and amount of lost excess weight will vary from patient to patient, but overall the weight loss results are significant and life-changing after having bariatric surgery.
 The use of bariatric surgery is considered the only permanent treatment for morbid obesity (100 pounds or more over healthy weight), according to the National Institute of Health (NIH).

 Although bariatric surgery helps with weight loss, many individuals struggle with weight gain and have difficulty keeping the weight off.
 According to some estimates, about 95% of bariatric patients are able to maintain long-term weight loss, but 5% of bariatric patients gain back the weight.

 Bariatric surgery not only treats obesity, but it treats many other serious health conditions as well.
 The health benefits of bariatric surgery and resulting weight loss has been shown to improve or resolve the following health conditions: